Scandinavian hunter-gatherer

-In archaeogenetics, the term Scandinavian Hunter-Gatherer (SHG) is the name given to a distinct ancestral component that represents descent from Mesolithic hunter-gatherers of Scandinavia.
-Genetic studies suggest that the SHGs were a mix of Western Hunter-Gatherers (WHGs) initially populating Scandinavia from the south during the Holocene, and Eastern Hunter-Gatherers (EHGs), who later entered Scandinavia from the north along the Norwegian coast.
+In archaeogenetics, the term Scandinavian hunter-gatherer (SHG) is the name given to a distinct ancestral component that represents descent from Mesolithic hunter-gatherers of Scandinavia.
+Genetic studies suggest that the SHGs were a mix of western hunter-gatherers (WHGs) initially populating Scandinavia from the south during the Holocene, and eastern hunter-gatherers (EHGs), who later entered Scandinavia from the north along the Norwegian coast.
 During the Neolithic, they admixed further with Early European Farmers (EEFs) and Western Steppe Herders (WSHs).
 Genetic continuity has been detected between the SHGs and members of the Pitted Ware culture (PWC), and to a certain degree, between SHGs and modern northern Europeans.
-The Sámi, on the other hand, have been found to be completely unrelated to PWC.
+The Sámi, on the other hand, have been found to be completely unrelated to the PWC.

 Research

-Scandinavian Hunter-Gatherers (SHG) were identified as a distinct ancestral component in a study published in Nature in 2014.
+Scandinavian hunter-gatherers (SHG) were identified as a distinct ancestral component by Lazaridis et al. (2014).
 A number of remains examined at Motala, Sweden, and a separate group of remains from 5,000 year-old hunter-gatherers of the Pitted Ware culture (PWC), were identified as belonging to SHG.
-The study found that an SHG individual from Motala ('Motala12') could be successfully modelled as being of 81% Western Hunter-Gatherer (WHG) ancestry, and 19% Ancient North Eurasian (ANE) ancestry.
+The study found that an SHG individual from Motala ('Motala12') could be successfully modelled as being of c.
+81% western hunter-gatherer (WHG) ancestry, and c.
+19% Ancient North Eurasian (ANE) ancestry.

-A genetic study published in Nature in March 2015 examined the remains of six SHGs buried at Motala between ca. 6000 BC and 5700 BC.
+Haak et al. (2015) examined the remains of six SHGs buried at Motala between ca. 6000 BC and 5700 BC.
 Of the four males surveyed, three carried the paternal haplogroup I2a1 or various subclades of it, while the other carried I2c.
 With regard to mtDNA, four individuals carried subclades of U5a, while two carried U2e1.
-The study found SHGs to constitute one of the three main hunter-gatherer populations of Europe during the Holocene.
-The two other groups were WHGs and EHGs (Eastern Hunter-Gatherers), between whom SHGs formed a distinct cluster.
-SHGs living between 6000 BC and 3000 BC were found to largely be genetically homogenous, with little admixture occurring among them during this period.
+The study found SHGs to constitute one of the three main hunter-gatherer populations of Europe during the Mesolithic.
+The two other groups were WHGs and eastern hunter-gatherers (EHG).
+EHGs were found to be an ANE-derived population with significant admixture from a WHG-like source.
+SHGs formed a distinct cluster between WHG and EHG, and the admixture model proposed by Lazaridis et al. could be successfully replaced with a model that takes EHG as source population for the ANE-like ancestry, with an admixture ratio of ~65% (WHG) : ~35% (EHG).
+SHGs living between 6000 BC and 3000 BC were found to largely be genetically homogeneous, with little admixture occurring among them during this period.
 EHGs were found to be more closely related to SHGs than WHGs.

-In a genetic study published in Nature in November 2015, the six SHGs from Motala were subjected to further analysis.
-The study found it possible to model SHGs as a mixture of WHGs and EHGs.
+Mathieson et al. (2015) subjected the six SHGs from Motala to further analysis.
 SHGs appeared to have persisted in Scandinavia until after 5,000 years ago.
-Results from studies of SHGs were found to be surprising.
 The Motala SHGs were found to be closely related to WHGs.

-A genetic study published in Nature in July 2016 found SHGs to be a mix of EHGs and WHGs.
-WHGs were in turn a mix of EHGs and the Upper Paleolithic people (Cro-Magnon) of the Grotte du Bichon in Switzerland.
-EHGs derived 75% of their ancestry from ANEs.
+Lazaridis et al. (2016) confirmed SHGs to be a mix of EHGs (~43%) and WHGs (~57%).
+WHGs were modeled as descendants of the Upper Paleolithic people (Cro-Magnon) of the Grotte du Bichon in Switzerland with minor additional EHG admixture (~7%).
+EHGs derived c.
+75% of their ancestry from ANEs.